soIu/framework/README.md

 # What's New

 - New [Async/Await support](#asyncawait-support)
-- New Frontend with React/Preact and full ES6, allowing ORM operations to be declared with async-await.
-Making it more performant and easier to do Parallel and Scalable code.
+- New Frontend with React/Preact without JSX, using Python's args and kwargs syntax to mimic JSX and enable it to pass any kind of objects (not only primitive types) as props.
+Also, UI customization is more easier now as the React Components are transpiled directly from the server
 - Full external JS libraries compatibility, using CommonJS on Node and Webpack on browser.
 - Full React Components compatibility, making it easier to build Frontend UI even on React Native.
 - Upcoming Python/Odoo backend compatibility.
-For developers who prefer Python (Flask) or Odoo on server-side rather than Node.js https://github.com/rafi16jan/rapyd-odoo
+For developers who prefer Python or Odoo on server-side rather than Node.js https://github.com/rafi16jan/rapyd-odoo
 - Have many success PoCs and some giant automobile clients in Indonesia on Production.
 I'll post some details later on

 # Purpose of this project
 - Replacing or making an alternative to Odoo and Python's synchronous, I/O blocking design.
 Allowing us to develop asynchronous and performant ERP and IoT Apps.

-- Support some parallel programming paradigms consisting of Threads/Worker, Async-Await, Promises, [Promise.all](https://medium.freecodecamp.org/promise-all-in-javascript-with-example-6c8c5aea3e32), Coroutines (TODO), and MicroServices.
+- Support some parallel programming paradigms consisting of Threads/Worker, Async-Await, Promises, [Promise.all](https://medium.freecodecamp.org/promise-all-in-javascript-with-example-6c8c5aea3e32), Coroutines (TODO), and Micro Services.

 - Support hardware interfacing and IoT on the Client (Desktop Browser, Phone) and Server, using technologies like WebBluetooth, WebUSB, Cordova, Cordova/Node.js General Purpose I/0, WebAssembly and we planned to support Microcontrollers or SBCs too.